 AI can be applied to different UX research methods to streamline data collection, analysis, and insights generation.
 Here’s how AI can be used for the most popular UX research methods:

-- Moderated research: AI can be used to generate your interview guide, transcribe and analyze data.
+- Moderated research: AI can be used to generate your disguide transcribe and analyze data.
 In some cases, folks are also using AI to “moderate” user interviews at scale.

 - Unmoderated research: AI can analyze video, audio, and text data to highlight key findings and generate reports.

-- Surveys: AI can be used to both create your survey and analyze it (especially open-ended responses).
+- Surveys: AI can be used to both create and analyze your survey (especially open-ended responses).

-- All research methods: AI can be used for generating research plans and writing final reports.
+- All research methods: AI can be used to generate research plans and write final UX research reports.

 A UX research plan is the first document you’ll create when running a research study.
 AI can help you create the first draft so you’re not starting from scratch.